-Born at Enfield, Co Meath on 12 April 1892, Tom was sixth of 8 children of Patrick & Rose (née Keane) Ennis.
+Born at Enfield, Co Meath on 12 April 1892, Tom was sixth of 8 children of Patrick and Rose (née Keane) Ennis.
 His father worked on the railway passing though the village and that job brought the whole family to Dublin before 1901 when they lived near the Five Lamps in the North inner city.

 Tom went to the local national school, St. Laurence O’Toole’s on Seville Place.
 As a young lad he would have often wandered past the Custom House; and maybe admired the famous landmark building on the quays not far from home.